freealise/freealise.github.io/assets/images/mary_magdalene/readme.md

 add wick, lighter and 'gasoline will be free' in font similar to name inscription
++ st.george with laser if well received